NishiNegi/backend-assessment/README.md

 }
 ```

-If login is successful, server will return a status 200 with the following json message:
+If login is successful, the server will return a status 200 with the following JSON message:

 ```json
 {